 Introduction

 Nigeria was the first country in Africa to implement the EITI, one year after the EITI was first mooted at the World Sustainable Development Summit held in Johannesburg, South Africa in October 2002.
-Over more than a decade of implementation Nigeria has published EITI Reports covering 15 fiscal years in oil and gas and seven fiscal years in solid minerals, developed an impressive institutional structure for implementation and achieved compliance under the EITI Rules.
+During over a decade of implementation, Nigeria has published EITI Reports covering 15 fiscal years in oil and gas and seven fiscal years in solid minerals, developed an impressive institutional structure for implementation, and achieved compliance under the EITI Rules.

 Brief recap of the sign-up phase

-The Federal Government of Nigeria first announced its commitment to the Extractive Industries Transparency Initiative (EITI) in November 2003.
-The Nigeria EITI (NEITI) was launched in February 2004 when a first National Stakeholders Working Group (NSWG) was established.
+The Federal Government of Nigeria first announced its commitment to the Extractive Industries Transparency Initiative in November 2003.
+NEITI was launched in February 2004 when a first NSWG was established.
 Nigeria’s first Validation report, published in 2009, provides an overview of the sign-up steps.
 An EITI-specific bill was introduced to the National Assembly in December 2004 and the resulting NEITI Act was passed into law on 28 May 2007.
-Nigeria’s first EITI Report, covering oil and gas over 1999-2004, was published in 2006.
+Nigeria’s first EITI Report, covering oil and gas over 1999–2004, was published in 2006.
 Nigeria was accepted as an EITI Candidate country on 27 September 2007 and published its second EITI Report, covering 2005, in August 2009.

 The decision to implement the EITI was part of the Obasanjo administration’s larger agenda of structural and governance reforms, responding to civil society pressure and as a means to improve relations with Nigeria’s external creditors.
 The National Economic and Empowerment Development Strategy (NEEDS) launched in 2003 included key institutional and governance reforms, of which EITI was a part.